DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 [JSON dbsnpsite]: https://ncbiinsights.ncbi.nlm.nih.gov/2018/06/15/dbsnp-updates-json-refsnp-report-api

 **Note that although downloaded files are in _.csv_ format, DTM-Tools reads them into memory as a JSON dictionary** .
-This will allow future versions of DTM-Tools to incorporate complex non-relational definitions, and renders the DTM-Tools backbone compatible with current [dbSNP JSON data]  [JSON dbsnpsite] file structure.
+This will allow future versions of DTM-Tools to incorporate complex non-relational definitions, and renders the DTM-Tools backbone compatible with other genomic variant database file structures, such as the [dbSNP JSON data]  [JSON dbsnpsite].

 * The user can open the donwloaded _.csv_ files and edit them in Excel, but must ensure that the line break remains as LF and not CRLF.
 * The first line of each _.csv_ database file is expected to be column headers and is ignored by the software.
 Note that entering allele information in the first line will not yield an error, however the information will not be interpreted in the output file.
 * DTM-Tools exome\_v1.0 database is based on the ISBT blood group alleles tables, but it does not use special characters to ensure compatibility with the DTM-Tools Python library.
 We provide detailed database nomenclature rules for the user in /documentation/databaseNomenclaturev1.pdf.
 * Reference nucleotides must correspond exactly to the input reference genome.
 For example, although _SLC14A1 c.838A_ (_JK\*02_ or _JK\*B_) is listed as the reference in the ISBT tables, hg19 and hg38 lists _SLC14A1 c.838G_ (_JK\*01_ or _JK\*A_) as the reference at that position, and it is reflected as such in the DTM-Tools database.
 * Note that nucleotide reference/variant classification and phenotype interpretation **must be provided in the PLUS strand**.
 For genes that are encoded in the negative strand, use the reverse complement.
+Do NOT mark more than one nucleotide as 'ref' in _ChromoList.csv_.

+**DTM-Tools allows for locus-specific hard filter thresolds**.
+This will allow, for example, to selectively reduce the AO/DP (fraction of alternate allele) threshold to make a heterozygous call in a genomic site that is known to frequently contain misaligments (such as the _RHCE_ gene).
+We recommend setting your specific tresholds according to your specific dataset; we obtain the distribution of parameters (QUAL, DEPTH, MAPQ) for our entire dataset to establish DTM-Tools tresholds.
+Be sure to edit these values accordingly in _ChromoList.csv_ rows Q-V and and _ChromoInDelList.csv_ rows P-Y before running the software.

 ### ChromoList.csv